PrateekKumar1709/PrateekKumar1709/README.md

 ## About Me:

 Hey, I'm Prateek!
-I'm a Cloud-Native Developer and AI Engineer, building high-performance AI solutions at AMD's AI Platform.
+I'm a Cloud-Native Developer and AI Engineer, building high-performance AI solutions at AMD's AI Platform Team.
 I design scalable systems for millions, specializing in Kubernetes, MLOps, and cloud-native architectures.
 Passionate about tackling hyper-scale challenges, I strive to optimize efficiency and drive innovation across the ML ecosystem.

 Alongside my work, I actively contribute to CNCF and OpenGitOps projects, sharing code and insights to help grow the open-source community.
 I also lead and contribute to CNCF whitepapers on topics like Scheduling for Cloud Native AI, Sustainable AI, and GitOps Patterns.